ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

 The token introspection we have works just fine with OIDC Providers exposing an `introspection_endpoint` in their OpenID configuration (like Keycloak does), but some just don't provide one (like Auth0 and Amazon Cognito).
 Hopefully, almost any OP exposes a `/userinfo` endpoint returning the OpenID claims of the user for whom was issued the access token in the Authorization header.

 ### 6.1.
 Additional Application Properties
-Let's first define spring profiles with `introspection-uri` setted with userinfo URI for the OPs without an `introspection_endpoint`:
+Let's first define spring profiles with `introspection-uri` settled with userinfo URI for the OPs without an `introspection_endpoint`:
 ```yaml
 ---
 com: